Envy-free matchings with cost-controlled quotas: Introduction

+We first define the notion of optimality in the $\SMFQ$ setting w.r.t. the preferences and subsequently with respect to the costs.
+Stability is inherently defined using the input quotas.
+Envy-freeness~\cite{WR18}, a relaxation of stability, is a natural substitute since it is defined {\em without} input quotas.
+In absence of input quotas, envy-freeness is equivalent to stability.

+\begin{definition}[Envy-free matchings] Given a matching $M$, an agent $a$ has a {\em justified envy} (here onwards called envy) towards a matched agent $a'$, where $M(a') = p$ and $(a,p) \in E$ if $p \mpref_a M(a)$ and $a \mpref_p a'$.
+The pair $(a, a')$ is an envy-pair w.r.t. $M$.
+A matching $M$ is envy-free if there is no envy-pair w.r.t. $M$. \end{definition}

+Given a $\SMFQ$ instance, our goal is to compute an $\AAA$-perfect envy-free matching subject to the following two optimization criteria with respect to costs. \begin{enumerate} \item {\bf Minimize the total cost:} The total cost of a matching $M$ is defined as $\sum_{p \in \BBB} (\mid M(p) \mid \cdot c(p)\}$.
+Our goal is to compute an $\AAA$-perfect envy-free matching that minimizes the maximum cost -- we denote this as the $\minmax$ problem. \end{enumerate}

-In the $\SMFQ$ instance $H$ in Fig.~\ref{fig:sev_se}, the matching $N' = \{(a_1, p_1), (a_2, p_2), (a_3,p_1),\allowbreak (a_4,p_1), (a_5,p_2)\}$ is $\A$-perfect as well as stable with respect to the preferences.
-The total cost of $N'$ is $7$ and the max-cost of $N'$ is $4$.
-It is easy to verify that in the instance $H$, the matching $N'$ is an optimal solution for both the $\SMFQUSET$ as well as the $\minmax$ problem.
-This need not be true in general; in fact we prove a sharp contrast in the complexity status of the two problems.
+Consider the $\SMFQ$ instance $H$ in Fig.~\ref{fig:challenges_1} with five agents and four programs.
+The preferences of the agents and the programs are as given in the figure.
+The number in the bracket beside a program denotes the cost of matching an agent to the respective program.
+The matching $M$ shown in the figure is $\AAA$-perfect, as well as envy-free.
+The total cost of $M$ is $10$ and the max-cost of $M$ is $6$.
+It is easy to verify that in the instance $H$, the matching $M$ is an optimal solution for both the $\SMFQUSET$ as well as the $\minmax$ problem; this need not be true in general.
+The $\SMFQUSET$ can be viewed as a global objective whereas the $\minmax$ is a local objective function.